tbandelikova/rsschool-cv/cv.md

 * GitHub: [tbandelikova](https://github.com/tbandelikova)
 -----
 ### Summary
-Junior Frontend developer motivated to learn new skills and to work hard.
-Thanks to my previous work experience I know how to plan my schedule responsibly and meet deadlines.
-I'm patient and diligent in work and study.
+As a frontend developer, I am highly motivated to continually expand my skills and work diligently.
+Thanks to my prior work experience, I have developed the ability to responsibly manage my schedule and meet deadlines.
+I approach both work and study with patience and diligence.

-A career in this profession gives a possibility to work remotely and constantly improve your skills.
-I'm ready to develop further in a new field as part of a team of active and passionate specialists.
+Pursuing a career in this field offers the opportunity to work remotely and continuously enhance one's expertise.
+I am eager to further develop my abilities as part of a team of active and passionate specialists in a new domain.

 -----
 ### Skills